AdeolaS/trade-capture-system/docs/enhancements.md

 - In the version of the method without a TradeDTO being passed in, true is returned.
 - In the version with the DTO passed in, there is then an extra set of checks: If the ID of the user requesting permission is different from the ID of the user who created the trade AND the user has a trader or sales role, then false is returned.
 - In each controller method, I added userID as a parameter and added a call to validateUserPrivileges on the first line.
 This way, the check is done straight away.
+- Improvements for the future: In my current implementation, the userID is being passed around as a parameter, which is extremely insecure.
+To improve this, I could use a system such as Spring Security.
+For this project, I chose not to implement it since I wanted to aim on the implementation of the methods asked of us.

 ### Cross-Leg Business Rules: public ValidationResult validateTradeLegConsistency(List<TradeLegDTO> legs)
 This method ensures that both legs have identical maturity dates, Legs have opposite pay/receive flags, floating legs have an index specified and that fixed legs have a valid rate.
 This method also ensures that any leg-related reference data exists and is valid.